-- Multimodal tactics

-An effective lead nurturing program

-- Sales closed-loop-feedback incentives

-- An effectively utilized or well-maintained database

-- Conformance with the lead generation program in general
+- Multimodal tactics An effective lead nurturing program - Sales closed-loop-feedback incentives - An effectively utilized or well-maintained database - Conformance with the lead generation program in general sales process table table 3 Sales Process Table

 Effectively tracking leads is often a challenging aspect of lead management, particularly in companies where sales activities seem to be perpetually in a black box and only sales knows what's inside that black box.
-In such cases, fully 80% of sales leads that go into the black box are ever seen again.
+In such cases, fully 80 percent of sales leads that go into the black box are ever seen again.

 In lead generation, tracking leads must be ready to go when the program starts.
 A company is a collection of processes.
 Process mapping, a highly regarded procedure for creating common vision and shared language, focuses on the processes most important to lead generation.
-This basic sales process is an example.
+This basic sales process, shown in Table 3 on the following page, is an example.